-- B) An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANTS from engaging in similar unlawful conduct as set forth herein; - C) An order requiring DEFENDANTS to pay all wages and all sums unlawfully withheld from compensation due to PLAINTIFF and the other members of the CALIFORNIA CLASS; - D) Restitutionary disgorgement of DEFENDANTS's ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANTS's violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS; - That the Court certify the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, and Ninth E) Causes of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
+- That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as A) a class action pursuant to Cal.
 Code of Civ.
+Proc. § 382; - B) An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANTS from engaging in similar unlawful conduct as set forth herein; - C) An order requiring DEFENDANTS to pay all wages and all sums unlawfully withheld from compensation due to PLAINTIFF and the other members of the CALIFORNIA CLASS; - D) Restitutionary disgorgement of DEFENDANTS' ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANTS' violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS; and, - E) That the Court certify the Second, Third, Fourth, Fifth, Sixth, Seventh, and Eighth, Causes of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
+Code of Civ.
 Proc. § 382; - 1.
 Compensatory damages, according to proof at trial, including compensatory damages for overtime compensation due PLAINTIFF and the other members of the CALIFORNIA CLASS, during the applicable CALIFORNIA CLASS PERIOD plus interest thereon at the statutory rate; - 2.
 The greater of all actual damages or fifty dollars (\$50) for the initial pay period in which a violation occurs and one hundred dollars (\$100) per each member of the CALIFORNIA CLASS for each violation in a subsequent pay period, not exceeding an aggregate penalty of four thousand dollars (\$4,000), and an award of costs for violation of Cal.
 Lab.
-Code § 226; - Meal and rest period compensation pursuant to California Labor Code Sections 3.
-226.7 and 512 and the applicable IWC Wage Order; - 4.
-For liquidated damages pursuant to California Labor Code Sections 1194.2 and 1197; and, - 2.
-On behalf of the State of California and with respect to all AGGRIEVED EMPLOYEES: - a.
-Recovery of civil penalties as prescribed by the Labor Code Private Attorneys General Act of 2004: - 3.
-On all claims: - An award of interest, including prejudgment interest at the legal rate; A)
+Code § 226; - 3.
+Meal and rest period compensation pursuant to California Labor Code Sections 226.7, 512 and the applicable IWC Wage Order; and - For liquidated damages pursuant to California Labor Code Sections 1194.2 and 4.
+1197. - 2.
+On Plaintiff's Ninth Cause of Action law firm ပ